edvgha/Ultra/README.md

 # Ultra

-The main goal of Ultra is speed up prediction for PyTorch based models.
+The main goal of Ultra is to implement the zero-overhead principle by compiling PyTorch JIT IR graph representation into C++.

+       In general, C++ implementations obey the zero-overhead
+       principle: What you don’t use, you don’t pay for.
+And
+       further: What you do use, you couldn’t hand code any better.

 ![alt text](https://github.com/edvgha/Ultra/blob/main/docs/flow.png?raw=true)